5 accused in Nassau jail contraband probe

 5 arrested in Nassau jail contraband probe, officials say

+The discovery of an alleged smuggling plot in November triggered a joint probe including prosecutors, jail officials, police and postal inspectors that authorities dubbed "Operation United Front."

-Five people are facing felony charges after what authorities Wednesday called a monthslong joint investigation into drug smuggling at Nassau jail’s that led to the seizure of heroin, Suboxone, marijuana and K2.
+Five people are facing felony charges after what authorities Wednesday called a monthslong joint investigation into drug smuggling at the Nassau jail that led to the seizure of heroin, Suboxone, marijuana and K2.

 Prosecutors said the probe included the disruption of schemes where inmates cooperated with outsiders to try to get drugs inside the East Meadow correctional facility, either through an in-person visit with an inmate or by mailing the contraband.